kfrlib/kfr/docs/docs/introduction.md

 Performance never forces you into a fixed API.
-KFR is built on the [Expression](expressions.md) concept: operations on arrays return lazy expression objects that are only evaluated when their results are actually needed.
+KFR is built on the [Expression](expressions.md) concept: operations on arrays return lazy [expression templates](dsp_glossary.md#expression-templates) that are only evaluated when their results are actually needed.
 This lets you compose algorithms in a natural, readable way while the library fuses operations together and vectorizes them as a whole.